How To Create Pro Quality PowerPoint Presentations Using Google Slides

 Change the layout to match the content

 Slides that have text and an image will need a different layout than one with a video.
 Change the layout on the fly within the Slide menu.
-Click Slide, then Change layout.
-Then select Title, Title and Body, Title and Two Columns, Title Only, Caption and Blank and you see fit.
+Click Slide, then Apply layout.
+Then select Title slide, Section header, Title and body, Title and two columns, Title only, One column text, Main point, Section title and description, Caption, Big number and Blank and you see fit.

 Insert a video into a slide